Birds with yellow eyes have features that set them apart from others.

 They are also known for their unique nesting habits.
 Instead of building nests in trees, burrowing owls utilize abandoned burrows dug by other animals, such as prairie dogs.

-They can excavate their own burrows using their sharp talons to loosen the soil if necessary.
+They can excavate their burrows using their sharp talons to loosen the soil if necessary.

 These birds with yellow eyes are highly adaptable and resilient in their ability to thrive in human-altered landscapes.

-Their populations have shown an affinity for nesting near human settlements and are often observed in urban areas.
+Their populations have shown an affinity for nesting near human settlements, and nesting is often observed in urban areas.

-Their presence in agricultural regions can provide natural pest control by preying on rodents harmful to crops.
+Their presence in agricultural regions can provide natural pest control by preying on rodents that are harmful to crops.

 8. Bald Eagle